aoephtua/ipcamsd/README.md

 **Note**: `-c copy` is applied to stream if array of video filter is empty.
 This also achieves the best speed.
 Add the `setpts` video filter with `PTS/30` to increase video speed up to 30x.

 ### Options

+Date and time filters are applied to the file names.
+Exact time limitation is currently not implemented due to the motion detection of the cameras.

 ```
 Options: